ajwills72/about-ajwills72/publications.md

 Goto, K., Wills, A.J., & Lea, S.E.G.
 (2004).
 Global-feature classification can be acquired more rapidly than local-feature classification in both humans and pigeons.
 Animal Cognition, 7, 109-113.
 Published online: 11 October 2003.

 Lochmann, T., & Wills, A.J.
 (2003).
 [Predictive history in an allergy prediction task](pu108.md).
 In F. Schmalhofer, R.M.
 Young, & G. Katz (Eds.). _Proceedings of EuroCogSci 03: The European Cognitive Science Conference_ (pp. 217-222).
 Mahwah, NJ: Lawrence Erlbaum Associates.
-Published: September 2003.

 Welham, A.K., Schnadt, M.J., & Wills, A.J.
 (2003).
 [Speeded categorization: the effects of perceptual processing and decision-making time](pu107.md).
 In R. Alterman, & D. Kirsh (Eds.). _Proceedings of the 25th Annual Conference of the Cognitive Science Society_ (pp. 1218-1223).
 Mahwah, NJ: Lawrence Erlbaum Associates.